 - User: enter your RC account username

-- The password box will be greyed out because we're using Interactive login.
-If it contains dots, that's OK.
+- The password box will not exist in new versions, or be greyed out (with or without dots) in older versions because we're using Interactive login.

 - Now click the Advanced tab